 - D-Day World

 - Wars I & II

 The Dogs Trust also offers Dogs in War workshop in Scotland.
 See Gemma Kelly’s blog post on delivering Dogs in War as a workshop in Dumfries.
-Kelly is Dogs Trust Education Officer in Glasgow.
+Gemma is the Education and Community Officer for Dogs Trust Glasgow.

 Posted by Rebecca Boyde on behalf of Penny Lee, Education Officer, Dogs Trust